dfiorentino/AzureCloudEngineerFromScratch/1-azure-tools/how-to-install.md

 To download Azure CLI for Windows, click here: https://aka.ms/installazurecliwindows and follow the instructions.

-Run az --version after the installation process to see if works.
+Run az --version from PowerShell or CMD after the installation process to see if works.

 # How to install Azure PowerShell